+APPENDIX

-APPENDIX Examples of literacy marking:
+Examples of English marking:

-AND AND ADDRESS OF THE STATE OF (dist

-Thursday 29th Fea
+Thursday 29th Jes

-A LO: Can I use expended nour phoses?
+16 PLQ: Can I use expanded nous phoses?

-The Dierring month bear etal lites w 14

-moush like seasons.
-Reen stablestites we BC

-103
+CONTROL OF THE PROPERTY OF THE

+mouth-like seatures.

-wivia rainbow bridges. th
+Miria rainbow bridges.

-n - d - 10-10
+and tubite

-The freezing frosty snowy, mountaing we ith
+The freezing grosty snowy, mountaing with

-lengthy.
-Tomarc
+lengthy, Jesound

-1) More effective adjectives.
+O More effective adjectives.

 Success criteria:

-I can select appropriate adjectives to describe a noun.
+I can select appropriate adjectives to describe a

 I can use commas in a list to separate adjectives.

-The will a thickeding out to make the
+Market Market Control of the Control

 Friday 30th June

-we wan I use advets of possibility
+the Lux advets of possibility A

 Success Criteria:

 I can use and adverb of possibility

-I can use relative clause -
+I can use relative clause

 I can use an expanded noun phrase

 I can write in the first person, present tense.

-1

-Jedit these in in green place.
+Jedit these in in green ploase.

--11

-Lo: 10 create characters and settings.
+Lo: To create characters and settings.
 Emerald the archanted consider souther there lived a poor carried sodily the mother died a gen years ago.
 There was a little girl because alled merald and her gother, beause the were so poor, they made their garrily bigger.
 When Emerald's mum was young her beest griend loss called loursinda and Since She knew them very well She is going to live at their home.
 Also she has two very sport children.
 1 proper noun

-Examples of numeracy marking:
+Examples of Maths marking: